nilsmango/project7III/content/tap/manual/_index.md

 - To select a drum pad, long press on an empty step in the Step Sequencer.

 Let's dive into the Tap Step Sequencer in detail:
-{{ image_sets(path="content/tap/manual/Step_Sequencer.jpg", format="auto", op="fit_width", quality=75, alt="Tap Step Sequencer", caption='The Step Sequencer.' imgset_class="imgset-twothird") }}
+{{ image_sets(path="content/tap/manual/Step_Sequencer.jpg", format="auto", op="fit_width", quality=75, alt="Tap Step Sequencer", caption='The Step Sequencer.') }}

 1. The Start and Stop are marked with dark triangles.
 2. The looped section is indicated by the band on top of the step sequencer and two lines at the start and end of the loop all in the color of the track.
 3. Octave starts are marked with a horizontal line in the background.
 For drums, it is the selected drum pad that is marked.
-4. Notes are indicated as rectangles in the track color.
+4. Notes are shown as rectangles in the track’s colour.
+Each note also has a slightly darker background rectangle behind it for visual contrast.
+Velocity is represented by how much of the note is filled from the bottom up: a fully filled bar corresponds to velocity 127, while a barely filled bar represents velocity 1.
+Probability is represented by colour saturation: the more saturated the note’s colour, the higher the chance it will be played.
+Fully saturated means 100% probability.
 5. Each note has an end rectangle.
-Drag the small rectangle at the end of a note to adjust its length.
-On iPhone, this might be a bit tricky to do; that is why we have added a context menu to the [Tracks Bar](#3-2-1-tracks-bar), where you can adjust the standard length.
+Drag the small rectangle at the end of a note horizontally to adjust its length, or vertically to adjust its velocity.
+This gesture can be a bit tricky, which is why we added an [Edit Overlay](#edit-overlay).
+When you [select](#3-3-5-1-selection-mode) one or more notes, the Edit Overlay becomes available.
+There, you can edit length, velocity, probability, and more.
 6. The third track-colored line indicates the playing position.
 7. These numbers show current page followed by total number of pages for this clip.
 8. Shows clip playback status: solid play symbol (▶) means this clip is playing.
 An outline (▷) means a different clip on the same track is playing.
 A play symbol with a dash means no clip on this track is playing.